dustinpfister/blog_posts/_posts/canvas-angle-shortest-direction.md

 ## 1.1 - Main.js and index.html files

 Now for the main.js file, and index.html file that pulls all this together.
+Here I get a reference to a canvas element that I will be using for rendering, and create a simple state object that contains a current and target angle.

 ```js
 var canvas = document.getElementById('mycanvas'),